What is a Competitive Analysis and How to Do One

 5. Document Your Findings

 This is the easy part.
-Use the template you’ve already created as a place to store all the helpful competitive insights you’ve collected during your research.
-We find it most helpful if you keep all your data on one page side by side.
+Use the template you’ve already created as a place to store all the helpful insights you’ve collected during your research.
+We find it most helpful to keep all your data on one page, side by side.
 This makes it even easier to cross-reference similarities and differences between competitions.

 6. Identify Areas of Improvement

 Your template makes this part simple.
-With all your data in one spot, all you have to do is compare, contrast, and, of course, make note of where your brand's strengths, weaknesses, opportunities, and threats in comparison.
-There will likely be many things that come out of your analysis, but we recommend breaking down your results into three categories: will not implement, short-term implementations, and long-term implementations.
+With all your data in one spot, all you have to do is compare, contrast, and, of course, make note of your brand's strengths, weaknesses, opportunities and threats in comparison.
+There will likely be many things that come out of your analysis, but we recommend breaking down your results into three categories: will not implement, short-term implementations and long-term implementations.

-Will not implement is designated for things your competition may be doing, but you do not have the interest or capacity to work on.
-Short-term implementations are items that you can get started on right away and do not necessarily need additional resources or approval for.
+Will not implement is designated for things your competition may be doing but you do not have the interest or capacity to work on.
+Short-term implementations are items you can start on right away and do not necessarily need additional resources or approval.
 Long-term implementations are the bigger action items that you will need to put more effort and resources into in order to see results.

 7. Track Your Results

 Perhaps the most important part of an analysis is the aftermath.
-Track your results.
-What was it all for if you aren’t actively tracking your results?
-This doesn’t need to be something you’re checking in on weekly, but it could be beneficial to set monthly, or semi-annual check-ins on your results with your team to see the fruits of your labor in action.
+What is it all for if you don’t actively track your results?
+This doesn’t need to be something you’re checking in on weekly, but setting monthly or semi-annual check-ins on your results with your team to see the fruits of your labor in action could be beneficial.

 How Often Should You Do A Competitive Analysis?

-How often you perform a competitive analysis is totally up to you and the needs of your brand.
+How often you perform an analysis is totally up to you and your brand's needs.
 That being said, it’s recommended that you partake in competitive research at least twice a year to remain competitive.
-We recommend taking it one step further and performing an analysis every quarter, or even when you’re experiencing a lull in performance or creativity.
+We recommend taking it one step further and performing an analysis every quarter or even when you’re experiencing a lull in performance or creativity.
 Due to its ever-changing nature, there is never ‘too much’ competitive research when it comes to social media.
-Doing a competitive analysis on your own can be difficult, even with the steps outlined above.
-Take an Interactive Product Tour of our Competitive Insights and Benchmarking feature to learn how Dash Hudson can help save time on competitive and trend research.

 FAQs